-The Members, WALCHAND PEOPLEFIRST LIMITED

-1ST Floor, Construction House,5-Walchand Hirachand Marg,Ballard Estate, Mumbai- 400001.
+The Members, WALCHAND PEOPLEFIRST LIMITED 1st Floor, Construction House, 5-Walchand Hirachand Marg, Ballard Estate, Mumbai- 400001.

 - 1. Maintenance of secretarial record is the responsibility of the management of the company.
 Our responsibility is to express an opinion on these secretarial records based on our audit. - 2.
 We have followed the audit practices and processes as were appropriate to obtain reasonable assurance about the correctness of the contents of the Secretarial records.
 The verification was done on test check basis (by verifying records made available to us) to ensure that correct facts are reflected in secretarial records.
 We believe that the processes and practices, we followed, provide a reasonable basis for our opinion. - 3.
 We have not verified the correctness and appropriateness of financial records and Books of Accounts of the company. - 4.
 Wherever required, we have obtained Management oral / written representation about the compliance of laws, rules and regulations and occurrence of events and in case of non-material variations, the assurance has been obtained to regularize / improve the same in future. - 5.
 The compliance of the provisions of Corporate and other applicable laws, rules, regulations, standards is responsibility of management.
 Our examination was limited to the verification of process followed by Company to ensure adequate Compliance. - 6.
-The Secretarial Audit Report is neither an assurance as to the future viability of the company nor of the efficacy or effectiveness with which the management has conducted the affairs of the company. - 7.
-Due to COVID-19 outbreak and Lockdown situation, we have relied on the information, details, data, documents and explanation as provided by the Company and its officers and agents in electronic form without physically verifying their office.
+The Secretarial Audit Report is neither an assurance as to the future viability of the company nor of the efficacy or effectiveness with which themanagement has conducted the affairs of the company.

-Sd/-Name:- Hetal Shah For:- Nilesh Shah & Associates
+Signature:- Sd/-Name:- Hetal Shah For:- Nilesh Shah & Associates FCS : 8063 C.P. : 8964 Peer Review No.: 698/2020

-FCS: 8063 C.P.: 8964

-Peer Review No. : 698/2020 UDIN No.: F008063D000250151

-Date:- 30th April 2022 Place:- Mumbai
+Date:- 12th May, 2023 Place:- Mumbai